-Communications for UAW Local 1853 are chaired by Todd Horton.
+Communications for UAW Local 1853 are chaired by Todd Horton and Brian Costantino.
 If you need information regarding communications at UAW Local 1853 please call the union hall at 931-486-0125.

 The Local Union shall have the following standing committees: Constitution and Bylaws, Union Label, Education, Conservation and Recreation, Community Services, Civil and Human Rights, Citizenship and Legislative, Consumer Affairs, Veterans, a Local Union Women’s Committee where such membership exists, and such other committees as they deem necessary.
 All committees should be appointed or elected, subject to the discretion of the Local Union or Unit Workplace Organization in the case of an Amalgamated Local Union.

 What Standing Committees Do?

 Local Union Standing Committees are the tools through which the policies and programs aimed at strengthening our union are put to work.
 These committees support UAW members by implementing activities that further the social, economic and political goals of the UAW.
 Local Union Standing Committees are made up of individuals who may have a special interest or strength in a particular area or they may just want to learn more about a subject and find a way to contribute to the labor movement.

 An effective standing committee uses the diversity of its local membership to bring together ideas, opinions and information needed to support common labor objectives that include:

 • Encouraging members to take part in activities in the local union

 • Providing communication links within the workplace

 • Becoming politically active

 • Working with other standing committees to keep the membership informed of current issues